billdueber/marc2solr_example/README.markdown

 0.2.0

+Consider this a *beta* -- things are pretty settled down, but some parts of the interface (as represented by marcspec) may still change.
+Announcements of updates to this code and the libraries that underly it will be made at [my blog](http://robotlibrarian.billdueber.com/).

 ## MAJOR CHANGES

 There was a major change in the way custom functions work between version 0.1 and 0.2 -- see the section "CHANGES" at the end of this file.